annikadl/ResearchTrack1-assignment1/README.md

 ### How to accomplish the task
 To accomplish the task, the implemented workflow is:
-1. check if the robot sees at least two tokens; otherwise the task would be already accomplished.
+1. check if the robot sees at least two tokens in the whole playground; otherwise, the task would be already accomplished.
 2. choose the target token and where to place it, this is the area around which the other tokens will be placed.
 3. take the target token and place it properly.
-4. look for all the other tokens to move and save their offset in a list.
+4. look for all the other tokens to move and save their identification offset in a list.
-5. one by one, choosing a token (from the first seen to the last), take it with and bring it to the target one.
+5. one by one take each token and bring it to the target one.
 Once the token is correctly placed near the target one, its offset is removed from the list of still-to-be-placed tokens.
 6. when the list which contains the remaining token to move is empty, the tokens are grouped and the task is accomplished.

 ##### DISCLAIMER
-To improve the robot's performance --------- come calcolo dove posizionarlo, rimane al centro in questo caso ed è abbastanza generale
+To improve the robot's performance an operational choice was to place the target token as near as possible to all the others.
+Since the simulator starts with a circular disposition of tokens, the best choice to make the robot walk the less is to bring the nearest token and place it at the centre of this circle.
+However, for the sake of generality this position was not computed absolutely, namely if the disposition of tokens changes the position of the target does not.
+To position the target token is computed as the halfway between the position of both the nearest and the farthest tokens the robot can see; according to this reasoning, the target token will always be placed somewhere minimizing the displacement of the robot, but in some specific cases (all the tokens are already near but one).

+### Global variables
+Some global values, mostly constant and common to several functions were introduced.
+* `a_th = 2.0`: used to check how many turns the robot must do to be aligned with its target.
+* `d_th = 0.4`: used to check when the robot is sufficiently close to a token to grab it.
+* `d_target_token = 0.6`: used to check when the robot is sufficiently close to the target token to release the one which is holding.
+* `target_id = 0`: once the target token is identified, this variable is updated and keeps the target's offset.

 ### Functions
 To write a program performing as seen in the last section, some functions were implemented.
 Three of them have been already used in previous exercises with the same simulator, but with different initial configurations; the others were implemented ad hoc to fulfil the assignment.